FalcoSuessgott/netbox-register-system/README.md

 # netbox-register-system
 This is a small python script, that I use for registering virtual machines to netbox.
 It creates the virtual machine, its interfaces and ip addresses.
+Furthermore it can be used to display differences, update them to nethox or pull them from netbox.
+I, for example packaged this script into a rpm and run it with `--compare` in a cron-job.
+If there a differences, then I trigger a notification.

 **You may need to adjust some parameters in order to be able to use it**

-## Technial notes
+## Technical notes
 1. Tested on CentOS7 and RHEL7
 2. Tested with ```python 2.7```